Laureckis/cordova-plugin-vuforia-background/README.md

 ## Requirements
 > **NOTE:** You will require an Android or iOS device for development and testing.
-Cordova-Plugin-Vuforia-Background requires hardware and software support that is not present in either the iOS or Android simulators.
+Cordova-Plugin-Vuforia-Background-Background requires hardware and software support that is not present in either the iOS or Android simulators.

 Cordova-Plugin-Background-Vuforia requires the following:
 * [npm][npm]